dendronhq/dendron-site/vault/dendron.ref.config.publishing.md

 ```

 ### tracking
-Set the Google Analytics tracking number if you wish to track analytics using Google Analytics.
+Set the [Google Analytics](https://analytics.google.com/) tracking number if you wish to track analytics for your published site using Google Analytics.

+GA tracking is not enabled when previewing your site with `Dendron: Publish Dev`

-Please note that GA tracking is not enabled when using dev preview, and we (Dendron as an organization) do not track analytics on user's personal published websites.
-This configuration option is for providing your own tracking number if you wish to do so.
+> ❗ Please note that , and we (__Dendron__ as an organization) __do not__ track analytics on user's personal published sites.
+This configuration option is for providing your own tracking number if you wish to do so for your own purposes.

 ## logoPath
 Set the path to a logo image.